-In new building(s) EYP MCF can begin during the prototype/concept design phase, detail design, through all the phases that lead to stamped/sealed construction documents, design permits, suitable for bid, or a CM-generated GMP.
-At the conclusion of design, the EYP MCF team will continue into the construction administration phase keeping our designers and engineers engaged for oversight of design intent, and value engineering options.
-Our commissioning team ensures that all systems are complete and functioning properly upon owner’s acceptance, review and verify that documentation such as test reports and as-builts reflect the completed systems while formalizing and accelerating the training and familiarization of operating personnel with the building infrastructure.
-This end-to-end approach ultimately assures our clients that the mission-critical project is built in accordance with the design.
+EYP MCF provides these services from the master planning, through the concept, detailed design and prototyping of both new building(s); to a more water and energy-efficient solution for existing facility(ies).
+Our team continues through all the subsequent design phases leading to stamped/sealed construction documents and permitting suitable for bid, or a CM-generated GMP.
+At the conclusion of design, EYP MCF continues into the construction administration phase for oversight of design intent, and potential value engineering opportunities.
+Our independent commissioning team assures all systems are complete and functioning properly upon the owner’s acceptance.
+They will review and verify documentation, like test reports and as-built drawings, reflect the completed systems as they perform.
+They further formalize and orchestrate the familiarization and training of operating personnel with this new building infrastructure.
+This end-to-end approach ultimately assures our clients their mission-critical project is built in accordance with the design intent.

 How can we help?